Sam-Osian/PFD-toolkit/docs/extractor/spans.md

 result
 ```

-The quotes returned in the spans are kept as short as possible but should always match the original text verbatum.
+The quotes returned in the spans are kept as short as possible but should always match the original text verbatim.
 Multiple snippets are separated with semicolons.

 ---